saadaouad/hugo-blog/content/post/upload-file-using-redux-form.md

 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
 title: Upload file using redux-form
-description: This example demonstrates how i can upload a file and update his value using redux-form
+description: In this example we will explain how to upload a file using redux-form

 weight: 10
 ---

-This example demonstrates how i can upload a file and update his value using `redux-form`.
+In this example we will explain how to upload a file using `redux-form`.

-If you've setting up `redux-form` with an input `type="file"`, you should have encountered a browser error like the following error on Chrome:
+If you've setting up `redux-form` with an input `type="file"`, you should have encountered with an error like this:

 ```
 Uncaught DOMException: Failed to set the 'value' property on 'HTMLInputElement':